azimuttapp/azimutt/extensions/vscode-aml/README.md

 ## Usage

-Create an empty `.aml` file or use `AML: New database schema (ERD)` command.
+1. Create an empty `.aml` file or use `AML: New database schema (ERD)` command
-Write your schema using AML, check [documentation](https://azimutt.app/docs/aml) is needed.
+2. Write your schema using AML, check [documentation](https://azimutt.app/docs/aml) is needed

-Here is a sample AML:
+Here is how AML looks like:

 ```aml
 users